 Click here for the most recent electricity delivery rate options, including Rate A-LM, and TOU rates Rate A-TOU and Rate A-TOU-OPTS.
-Click here for a complete rate details.

-Other electricity supply companies may also offer an off-peak electricity supply option to use with your ETS heater.
+Electricity supply companies may also offer an off-peak electricity supply option to use with your ETS heater.
 Your ETS provider may be able to provide you with more information.
 The MPUC website also has a complete list of electricity supply options on its website.

 If you do not meter your ETS heater separately, it will use the same electricity delivery rate and electricity supply rate that you use for the rest of the electricity used at your location.
-You will need to use a TOU electricity delivery rate, which offers lower electricity prices during off peak hours, and higher electricity prices during other times.

 How much money will I save on my heating bills?